Diversity and Inclusion Statement

 At McCourt, we have an engaged set of student organizations reflecting the diversity and inclusiveness of our community.
 Our leadership and faculty regularly review our curriculum and class offerings, in an effort to provide our students with rigorous and well-rounded training.
 We are committed to hiring diverse faculty, including a new tenure-line position focusing on the intersection of race and policy.
 Our Institute of Politics and Public Service is dedicated to making sure a diversity of viewpoints and voices are represented and that we promote civil discourse in programming and dialogue.

-Our faculty and staff are proud to support and work with the Georgetown Public Policy Student Association’s Diversity and Inclusion Task Force, which makes recommendations to McCourt leadership on how the School can ensure a more diverse and inclusive environment for all in the McCourt School community.
+Our faculty and staff are proud to support and work with the McCourt Student Association, which makes recommendations to McCourt leadership on how the School can ensure a more diverse and inclusive environment for all in the McCourt School community.
 Those recommendations and responses include:

 - Draft and publish a Diversity and Inclusion Statement